Day Trip Itineraries

 - Portland: The thriving seaport city of Portland with its fine dining, shops and cobblestone streets is only about 1 hour 15 minutes from Boothbay.
 If you are lucky enough to get a reservation at Street & Co. or Fore Street, it’s a dining experience you will not soon forget.
 You can also visit the iconic Portland Head Light in nearby Cape Elizabeth.

 - See also Beaches for some more day trip ideas within an hour of Boothbay, such as Popham Beach State Park, Pemaquid Beach Park and Colonial Pemaquid, and Reid State Park.

-- Acadia National Park: I would recommend spending a few days in Acadia before or after your stay in Boothbay, but for those of you who have been before or to get just a first taste of the park, a day trip is doable (it's just uder a 3-hour drive from Boothbay Harbor to Bar Harbor).
-Please take a look at my article entitled "Five Practical Tips for Making the Most of Your Visit to Maine’s Acadia National Park" that was published on BootsnAll's Travel Blog for further tips on visiting Acadia!
+- Acadia National Park: I would recommend spending a few days in Acadia before or after your stay in Boothbay, but for those of you who have been before or to get just a first taste of the park, a day trip is doable (it’s just under a 3-hour drive from Boothbay Harbor to Bar Harbor).

 - Vinalhaven: This island visit is best as an overnight (if not several nights).
 See my post for details!

 - Fall Foliage Drives: Check Downeast and Yankee Magazines for their latest fall foliage driving tours to see the best of Maine’s colorful leaves.